StochSS/stochss/k8s/README.md

 helm repo update
 ```

-Then setup your environment to use the docker daemon inside of minikube. **IMPORTANT**: You'll need to run this command in any new terminal that you want to rebuild images into minikube with!
+Then set up your environment to use the docker daemon inside of the minikube VM. **IMPORTANT**: You'll need to run this command in any new terminal that you want to rebuild images into minikube with!
 ```eval $(minikube docker-env)```

 Build the jupyterhub image.